resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 1. Project - the images that are visible only to your project.
 2. NeCTAR official - the images that Research Cloud share with the world.
 These are simply images of operating systems.
 Whilst on this list NeCTAR is keeping them current.
-3. Shared with me - the images that other users have opted to share with you
+3. Shared with me - the images that other users have opted to share with you.
+   Sharing images with others requires the use of command line tools, so it's a more advanced topic that you will have to leave till you are more familiar with the research cloud.
 4. Public - the list of images that others have shared with the world.
 This mostly already have applications installed
    on them, ready to run.